Are FREE SEO reports worth the money

-SPAM emails offering free reports
+SPAM emails offering free seo reports

 SO, you get many emails daily from various SEO agencies offering free reports on your website – we even get them and we are a digital marketing agency – as do many of my cohorts.
 Why do we all get these emails?
 Basically due to the fact that certain agencies send out mass spam emails to any email address and as they are usually based in the Far East – do not worry about being collared by spam bots – filters that check for spam email, if they get “caught” they will just open another IP address and carry on sending out spam emails.
-Cold calls offering free reports Again, the phone never stops ringing, from agencies, usually those in the UK, that are calling you to offer a free search engine optimisation report.
+Cold calls offering free reports Again, the phone never stops ringing, from agencies, usually those in the UK, that is calling you to offer a free search engine optimisation report.

 There is usually a different reason to that of the spam emails above; and that the agency has probably – not always – in my experience of people calling me!! – looked at your website and noticed that it is not ranking well, due to its current optimisation levels, content, social media, linking and more.

-Is There Value In A FREE SEO Report?
+Is There Value In FREE SEO Reports?